AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-A new Protocol would benefit São Tomé and Príncipe’s population by providing economic revenue and employment opportunities through the presence and possible landings of the EU fleet.
-It would also help set up businesses, vocational training, and programmes aimed at developing and modernising the fisheries and aquaculture sectors in a sustainable way.
+The new Protocol provides economic revenue and employment opportunities to São Tomé and Príncipe’s population through improving the options for landing catches of the EU fleet in ports in São Tomé and Príncipe.
+It foresees the setting up of businesses, vocational training, and programmes aimed at developing and modernising the fisheries and aquaculture sectors in a sustainable way.

 Background

-The FPA between the EU and São Tomé and Príncipe, concluded in October 2007, is part of the tuna network fisheries agreements in West Africa.
-The previous Protocol allowed for a maximum of 34 vessels, flying the flags of Spain, France, and Portugal, to operate year-round in São Tomé and Príncipe’s waters.
+The FPA between the EU and São Tomé and Príncipe, in effect since July 2007, is part of the tuna network fisheries agreements in West Africa.
+The previous Protocol allowed for a maximum of 34 vessels, flying the flags of France, Portugal, and Spain, to operate year-round in São Tomé and Príncipe’s waters.
 Over the course of the Protocol, the EU has made an estimated total financial contribution of €4.2 million.

 Resources

 Defaux V, Caillart B (2024) Évaluation rétrospective du Protocole de mise en œuvre de l’accord de partenariat dans le domaine de la pêche entre l’Union européenne et la République de Sao Tomé-et-Principe et prospective d’un éventuel futur Protocole.
-Rapport final
+Rapport final.
+Publications Office of the European Union.

 Regulation 894/2007 on the conclusion of a Fisheries Partnership Agreement between the Democratic Republic of São Tomé and Príncipe and the European Community